c8r/blog/open-formats.md

 You might’ve taken a peek into the `theme.json`, `lab.json`, or JSX files created with our apps, and, while the formats are modeled around similar component concepts to React, we want to remain somewhat agnostic to technology stacks.

-Today, we’re open sourcing [lab-cli][lab-cli] which is the module used in Lab to export to different React CSS-in-JS libraries and a command line utility for integrating Lab files with your teams build process.
+Today, we’re open sourcing [lab-cli][lab-cli] which is the module used in Lab to export to different React CSS-in-JS libraries and a command line utility for integrating Lab files with your team's build process.

 ## Theme